On the affine invariant of simple hypersemitoric systems: The affine invariant of an hypersemitoric system

-In this section we associate to a general hypersemitoric system an affine invariant.
-The idea is to work "layer wise", that is we describe how to apply a procedure to obtain a polytope from considering the background of the system, after appropriate choices of tori are made, and then the procedure can be applied iteratively.
-Analogous to Section \ref{s.polytopeflap} we make a cut for each critical value of rank $0$, in order to obtain a polytope where the boundary is continuous.
+In this section, we define the affine invariant of a simple hypersemitoric system.
+First, in Section \ref{s.subsectiongeneralinvariant}, we associate to a simple hypersemitoric system without hyperbolic-regular lines ending in hyperbolic-elliptic values, see Definition \ref{d.hrlineendinginhe}, an affine invariant.
+The idea is to work ``layer wise'', that is we describe how to apply a procedure to obtain a polytope from considering the background of the system, after appropriate choices of tori are made, and then the procedure can be applied iteratively.
+We do an approach analogous to that of Section \ref{s.polytopeflap}, to obtain a polytope where the boundary is continuous.
 Note that different approaches can be made, we chose the one that delivers polytopes with a continuous boundary.
+Then in Section \ref{s.affinehyperbolicregularlines} we use the results of Section \ref{s.subsectiongeneralinvariant} to define an affine invariant for any simple hypersemitoric system.